PRBonn/SIMP/README.md

 ## Running the Algo

 We use ROS wrappers to run the algorithm.
+Please notice that the path to the Omni3D & Cube R-CNN folder is hardcoded in some of the nodes, so you'll have to adjust it to your installation path.

 ### Omni3DNode
 Listens to Image topics, and broadcasts a Float32MultiArray topic, which includes the 3D bounding box, semantic class and confidence score for every detected object.